saurabhaloneai/image-cap/README.md

 # EncoderDecoder

 ### Overview

-- The EncoderDecoder class combines the encoder (a CNN) and the decoder (an RNN with attention) into a unified model for image captioning.
+- it combines the encoder `(CNN) + decoder (an RNN with attention)` to gen image captioning.

-The encoder extracts visual features from an image, and the decoder generates a descriptive caption based on these features.
+- as we encoder handle the image side and decoder handle the text side.

 ```python
 class EncoderDecoder(nn.Module):